BolsUA/documentation/docs/database.md

 - `name`: Name of the edictal document.
 - `file_path`: Path where the edictal is stored.
 - `publication_date`: Date when the edictal was published.

-## Winners
-The `winners` table is linked to the `scholarship` entity and stores information about the users who have won specific scholarships.

-- `scholarship_id`: References the scholarship.
-- `user_id`: References the user who won the scholarship.

 # Database Diagram